mbialoru/arch-install/docs/august_2021_install_guide.md

 all drives - Automatic Acoustic Management, modern drives have an option to slow down their head movements to generate less noise.

-APM (denoted by -B parameteris between 1 and 255 (lower means more aggresive power conservation), while SD (denoted by -S parameter) is between 1 and 251.
+APM (denoted by -B parameter is between 1 and 255 (lower means more aggresive power conservation), while SD (denoted by -S parameter) is between 1 and 251.
 From 1 to 240 it multiplies the number by 5s over that and it counts as a multitude od 30min.